Benchmarking Pedestrian Dynamics Models for Common Scenarios: An Evaluation of Force-Based Models: Simulation results from force-based models

 Figure \ref{fig:singleObst_noOffset_traj} shows that the trajectories for all models overlap, indicating no transverse displacement due to collinear forces.
 The pedestrian gets stuck just before the obstacle in all models except SFMc, where overlap with the obstacle is observed, allowing the pedestrian to reach the goal without deviation.
 In SFMc, the collinearity problem results in no transverse movement, and the low repulsive force of the model leads to overlap.
 The normalized speed is shown against the x-component of the pedestrian's position in Figure \ref{fig:singleObst_noOffset_vel}.
 We observe that the speeds for all models approach 0, indicating that pedestrians get stuck, except for SFMc.
 As discussed earlier, due to the low repulsive force magnitude, the pedestrian continues with overlap with no decrement in speed.

 However, in real-life scenarios, it is unlikely that a person stands precisely in the expected position with no offset.
 Trajectories and normalized speed profiles for one of the data are plotted in Figure \ref{fig:singleObst_regen} (multimedia available online).
-In this case, the volunteer started with an offset as low as 11 mm, yet there were no sudden changes in the trajectory or speed during the experiment, unlike simulation results.
+In this case, the volunteer in the experiment started with an offset as low as 11 mm, yet there were no sudden changes in the trajectory or speed during the experiment, unlike simulation results.
 As explained next, all models showed significant slowdown of the pedestrian as it approached the obstacle in the simulations, which is in sharp contrast to the experimental observations.
+The possible reason behind such behavior is force-based models relying on forces to navigate around the obstacles, which naturally leads to a change in the magnitude of the velocity (speed), as can be seen in Figure \ref{fig:singleObst_regen_vel}.